ethereum/ethereum-org-website/src/content/developers/tutorials/submitting-and-verifying-your-smart-contract-to-etherscan/index.md

 npx hardhat verify --network ropsten DEPLOYED_CONTRACT_ADDRESS 'Hello World!'
 ```

+Make sure that `DEPLOYED_CONTRACT_ADDRESS` is the address of your deployed smart contract on the Ropsten test network.
+Also, the last argument,`'Hello World!'` must be the same string value that you used during the deploy step in Part 1.

 If all goes well, you should see the following message in your terminal:

 ```text